Tuttotorna/OMNIA-RADAR/README.md

 - **LIMIT → excluded**
 - **Residual → opportunity**

-RADAR is a strict *gate*:
+RADAR is a strict structural *gate*:
-it outputs non-zero only if the system is neither saturated nor structurally collapsed.
+it outputs non-zero only if the system is neither saturated nor collapsed.

 ---